Second Order Ensemble Langevin Method for Sampling and Inverse Problems: Numerical Results

 {where $\hat{p}^{(i)}_j$ are the momentum coordinates from $\hat{Z}_{j}$.} Within the OU process the damping coefficient $\gamma>0$ is treated as a hyperparameter of EKHMC.

-Similarly to~\cite{garbuno2020interacting}, and as there with the goal of improving stability and convergence speed towards posterior distribution, we implement an adaptive step size, i.e., the true step size is rescaled by the magnitude of the ``force field" $F_H$:
+\yw{It is posible to consider use of a Metropolis-Hastings (Metropolization) step to correct the dynamics; however because the underlying continuous time system is not (for finite number of particles) invariant with respect to the target, doing so would be very complicated and so we do not pursue this.
+Aside from invariance, Metropolization also imparts stability of the integrator and we may address this in different ways.
+Indeed, similarly} to~\cite{garbuno2020interacting}, and as there with the goal of improving stability and convergence speed towards posterior distribution, we implement an adaptive step size, i.e., the true step size is rescaled by the magnitude of the ``force field" $F_H$ (defined in equation~(\ref{exp:Ham})):